+FINANCE DEPARTMENT

+JOHN S HENRY, CPA, CTP

+Director of Finance

-Finance Department George Tablack, CPA Chief Financial Officer 716 Richard Arrington Jr. Blvd.
-N. Suite 820 Birmingham, AL 35203
+716 Richard Arrington, Jr. Blvd.
+N. Suite 820

+Birmingham, Alabama 35203

-March 28, 2016
+March 24, 2017

-We are pleased to submit the Jefferson County Commission's (the "Commission") Financial Statements for the fiscal year ended September 30, 2015 along with the Independent Auditors' Report.
+We are pleased to submit the Jefferson County Commission's (the "Commission") financial statements for the fiscal year ended September 30, 2016 along with the Independent Auditors' Report.
 This report was prepared in accordance with generally accepted accounting principles ("GAAP") in the United States of America as promulgated by the Governmental Accounting Standards Board (GASB) for the purpose of disclosing the Commission's financial condition to its residents, elected officials and other interested parties.